Cisco Networking

 BGP Route Filtering

-In the context of network routing, route filtering is the process by which certain routes are not considered for inclusion in the local route database, or not advertised to one's neighbours.
-Route filtering is particularly important for use on large networks or on the Internet where it is used for Read more…
+What is route filtering and why to use it?
+In the context of network routing, route filtering is the process by which certain routes are not considered for inclusion in the local route database, or not advertised to one’s neighbours.
+Route filtering is particularly important for use on large networks Read more…

 By Joe Conklin, ago